dreamlabo/Marvel_API_Call/README.md

 # Marvel API Call
-Building a prototype to display data retreived from the Marvel API.
+Building a prototype to display data retrieved from the Marvel API.

 ### Technologies Used
   * React